bshoshany/thread-pool/README.md

 At the time of writing, importing the C&plus;&plus; Standard Library as a module is only officially supported by the following combinations of compilers and standard libraries:

+* Recent versions of LLVM Clang (**not** Apple Clang) with LLVM libc&plus;&plus;.
+* Recent versions of GCC with libstdc&plus;&plus;.
 * Recent versions of MSVC with Microsoft STL.
-* Recent versions of LLVM Clang (**not** Apple Clang) with LLVM libc&plus;&plus;.

-It is not supported by GCC with any standard library, Clang with any standard library other than libc&plus;&plus;, any compiler with GNU libstdc&plus;&plus;, or any other compiler or standard library.

 If `BS_THREAD_POOL_IMPORT_STD` is defined, then you must also import the thread pool library itself as a module.
 If the library is included as a header file, this will force the program that included the header file to also import `std`, which is not desirable and can lead to compilation errors if the program `#include`s any Standard Library header files.